-The Womens Community Justice Centre
+The Womens' Community Justice Centre

-The womens service was created through redesign of existing services, and a small amount of additional Scottish government funding.
-Aside from involvement of the Shine PSP within Renfrewshire the service also includes support from Turning Point Scotland Turnaround Service, a staff member from Women and children first (childrens' services) which enables provision of groups for women but also means that women then engage with that service for additional needs.
-The Renfrewshire Alcohol and Drugs Partnership (Renfrewshire Health and Social Care Partnership)has also recently agreed to fund an additions post to enable additional capacity and smoother transition for women obtaining addictions and mental health support.
+The Womens' Community Justice Service was created through redesign of existing services, and a small amount of additional Scottish government funding.
+Aside from involvement of the Shine PSP within Renfrewshire the service also includes support from Turning Point Scotland Turnaround Service, a staff member from Women and Children First (Childrens' Services) which enables provision of groups for women but also means that women then engage with that service for additional needs.
+The Renfrewshire Alcohol and Drugs Partnership (Renfrewshire Health and Social Care Partnership)has recently agreed to fund an addictions post to enable additional capacity and smoother transition for women obtaining addictions and mental health support.